History of the Rugby League World Cup

-Establishment
+Pre–1954: Establishment

 Since 1935, the French had been campaigning this initiative of an international tournament like the World Cup.
 Previously, nations had done tours of other test playing nations, however there wasn't one particular unifying tournament between rugby league's best nations.
 Eventually, in 1951, Paul Barrière, the president of French Rugby League at the time, raised the idea of the World Cup.
 A year later, Rugby Football League secretary Bill Fallowfield persuaded the Rugby League Council to back the idea.
 The following year, at a meeting in Blackpool, the International Board accepted Barrière's proposal of the World Cup.

+1954–1960: Early tournaments

-Then, in 1954, the first tournament was conducted in Barrière's home nation, with Great Britain, Australia and New Zealand, Francs rounding out the four team tournament.
+In 1954, the first tournament was conducted in Barrière's home nation, with Great Britain, Australia and New Zealand, Francs rounding out the four team tournament.
 In the final, Great Britain downed France 16–12 at the Parc des Princes in Paris in front of 30,368 fans on 13 November.
 France then donated the trophy (now known as the Paul Barrière Trophy) to the International Board.
 The cup, at the time, was worth eight million francs and is still in use today.

-Early tournaments

-In the next tournament three years later, it was decided that the four nations from the first tournament would play each other again in a round-robin format, however with no final,the team which finished on top would be the victors.
+In the next tournament three years later, it was decided that the four nations from the first tournament would play each other again in a round-robin format, however with no final, the team which finished on top would be the victors.
 Australia went on to win the 1957 tournament on home soil.
 The tournament returned again three years later, with Great Britain taking the tournament out at home.
 That tournament was widely regarded as a great success.

+1960–1977: Sporadic competitions

 It was not until eight years later when the tournament would return.
 There were plans, announced at a 1962 International Board meeting by Bill Fallowfield, for a 1965 tournament which would return to France and feature South Africa for the first time.
 These plans were later scrapped after a poor tour of Australia by the planned hosts France.
 In 1968, the competition returned with Australia beating France in the first final since the inaugural competition 20–2 at the Sydney Cricket Ground in front of 54,290 people.
 That tournament also featured Australia's highest crowd for a World Cup match, with 62,256 people in attendance at the SCG for their pool match against Great Britain.
 The hosts won that match 25–10.
 The tournament was then held every two years, with Australia becoming the first nation to retain their title, doing so over in England in 1970 and Great Britain winning their third and last competition in France in 1972.
 They won this tournament, despite tying with Australia 10–all in the final, because of their superior group stage record.